Driving up Customer performance

 - management of vital information

-With a new CRM system installed, access to information presented in a consistent way is available.
+With a CRM system access to information presented in a consistent way is available.
 Reports are available.

 Improved information management enabled the company to grow sales by 35% without adding any additional people.
 Productivity in their Customer service department also increased by 40%.